Dawaks/cybersecurity-portfolio/03-linux-auditd-file-monitoring/README.md

 In this project, I used the Linux Audit daemon (`auditd`) to monitor changes made to files on an Ubuntu system.

-I created audit rules to watch for file modifications, made changes to a monitored file, and then reviewed the audit logs to find the events that were generated.
+I created an audit rule to watch a file for changes, edited the file, and then checked the audit logs to see what was recorded.

 ## Tools Used